jdwasner/jdwasner.github.io/index.md

 # Welcome to My Data Science Portfolio

-Hi, I'm **J.D.
-Wasner**, a passionate data scientist with expertise in machine learning, statistical analysis, and data visualization.
+Hi, I'm **Justin Wasner**, a passionate engineer with a focus in statistical analysis and data visualization.
 I specialize in turning complex data into actionable insights that drive business decisions.

 ## Featured Projects